cedar101/synonymista/README.md

 # synonymista
-Browse near-synonyms using word2vec and save real synonyms
+Browses near-synonyms using word2vec and saves real synonyms